kingwingfly/burnxp/README.md

 The `tagger` works well in `iTerm2` and `wezterm` while maybe not in other terminals (like `Warp`).

+For Windows users, the `wezterm` even `vscode`'s integrated terminal may work.

-A `Tauri` version will be under development.
+A `Tauri` version may be under development.

 # Contributing